lnaie/Exrin/README.md

 No. That was a critical design point.
 Exrin does not depend on anything.
 Having a package that locks you into another package version has become increasing frustrating and Exrin will not be a part of that.

 4. Why this framework?
 It's not going to be for everyone.
 It is opinionated and requires some effort in project setup.
-The benefits however include consistent for
+The benefits however include consistency and easy testability for your mobile app.
+The benefits are greatly enhanced if 2 or more developers are on the project.

 # Support